docusign/1fe/packages/create-1fe-app/README.md

 # @1fe/create-1fe-app

-> 🚀 CLI tool to quickly scaffold a new 1fe application
+> 🚀 CLI tool to quickly scaffold a new 1fe instance

-A command-line interface for creating new 1fe (One Frontend) applications with all the necessary boilerplate, configuration, and best practices built in.
+A command-line interface for creating new 1fe (One Frontend) instance

 ## 📋 Table of Contents